Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Convergence Analysis

 As mentioned before Lemma~\ref{lemma:kplus1}, similar analysis to our paper is common in the gradient tracking literature.
 But current research has only shown convergence guarantees over static communication graphs.
-Next, we move on to an important lemma of our paper, which is the key to proving the convergence for time-varying graphs with arbitrary connectivity $B$. \begin{lemma} Using Lemma~\ref{lemma:kplus1}, Assumptions~\ref{assump:smoothness}, \ref{assump:convexity}, \ref{assump:graddiversity} and \ref{assump:graderror}, we can get the following inequality on the expected consensus error of the model weights at iteration $k+B$ for any $k \geq 0$:
+Next, we move on to an important lemma of our paper, which is the key to proving the convergence for time-varying graphs with arbitrary connectivity $B$. \begin{lemma} Let Assumptions~\ref{assump:weights}-\ref{assump:graderror} hold.
+Then, using Lemma~\ref{lemma:kplus1}, we can get the following inequality on the expected consensus error of the model weights at iteration $k+B$ for any $k \geq 0$: